 As explained under General Information K, California use tax applies to purchases from out of state sellers (for example, purchases made by telephone, over the Internet, by mail, or in person).
-For questions on whether a purchase is taxable, go to State Board of Equalization's website at boe.ca.gov, or call their Taxpayer Information Section at 800.400.7115 or TTY/TDD 800.735.2929.
+For questions on whether a purchase is taxable, go to boe.ca.gov, or call 800.400.7115 or TTY/TDD 800.735.2929.